Brand voice drift monitoring across every AI agent in your stack

 - How is this different from Brand24, Mention, or Brandwatch?

-- Acrolinx and Writer.com enforce voice at the writer / prompt layer at the time of generation.
-This skill watches what actually publishes across every AI agent over time — drift catches sneak past prompt-layer enforcement.
+- Those enforce voice at the writer or prompt layer at the moment of drafting.
+This watches what actually publishes across every AI agent over time.
+Drift catches sneak past prompt-layer enforcement; this is what catches them.

-- Every dimension in the canonical brand-voice-spec: tone, formality, lexicon (preferred terms plus forbidden phrases), sentence structure, claims-allowlist, contractions policy, per-channel modifiers.
+- Every dimension in your brand voice: tone, formality, the words you do and do not use, sentence structure, approved claims, contractions policy, and per-channel modifiers.

 - What happens when drift is detected?

-- Can drift be tracked per agent, per brand, per vertical?
+- Can drift be tracked per brand or per vertical?

 - Yes.
-Drift scores aggregate per agent, per brand sub-spec, per vertical sub-spec, per jurisdiction sub-spec, and over time.
-Multi-brand portfolios see voice-contamination patterns surface.
+Drift gets tracked per agent, per brand, per vertical, per state, and over time.
+Multi-brand portfolios see cross-brand voice contamination surface on its own.

-- Does the skill cover slow drift and fast drift differently?
+- Does it treat slow drift and sudden drift differently?

 - Yes.
-Fast drift (sudden score change after a prompt update or model swap) triggers immediate alerts.
-Slow drift (gradual movement over weeks) triggers trend alerts.
-Different reviewer urgency levels apply.
+Sudden drift (a noticeable shift right after a prompt change or model swap) triggers an immediate alert.
+Slow drift (gradual movement over weeks) triggers a trend alert.
+Different urgency levels.